justdilah/movie-reviews-frontend/README.md

 ## Movie review app
-The app is used to store the (current movie) reviews given by the user and display the data in a table
+The app is used to store the (current movie) reviews given by the user and display the data in a table.

 ### Deployed on render
 Visit site: https://my-movie-reviews.onrender.com/